scottshotgg/PythonScraper/README.md

 #PythonScraper
 This is a Python Scraper for news.tj.

-You can use this by installing requests and lxml and then setting up a local server:
+You can use this by installing requests and lxml:

 "pip install" ...